felix-pb/altusd/README.md

 - Better testing!
 Right now, there are no tests except for the simple websocket client.
 All the core business logic for the engine is in the library (`lib.rs`), so that's where I would start adding some tests.
+- As mentioned above, we could batch the updates for a time period, and even make it configurable.
+- Right now, we only serve the index price with a Unix timestamp.
+However, it would trivial to add more metadata (e.g. market price on each exchange).

 [1]: https://help.ftx.com/hc/en-us/articles/360027668812-Index-Calculation
 [2]: https://www.coinbase.com/api/v2/assets/search